Livelihood Enhancement

 - Stronger women’s leadership and participation in local economies

-This project aligns with the United Nartions Sustainable Development Goals
+This project aligns with the United Nations Sustainable Development Goals

 - SDG 4 – Quality Education